joelberkeley/words/setup-idris-neovim.md

    vim.api.nvim_set_keymap('n', '<leader>rh', ':lua require("idris2.code_action").refine_hole()<CR>', {noremap = true})
    vim.api.nvim_set_keymap('n', '<leader>i' , ':lua require("idris2.code_action").intro()<CR>', {noremap = true})
    ```
    You may want to add other commands listed in the [plugin docs](https://github.com/ShinKage/idris2-nvim).
-With a default nvim setup, `<leader>` is backslash, so entering `\ac` while on a function type signature will add a template definition.
+With a default nvim setup, `<leader>` is backslash, so entering `\ac` with the cursor on a function type signature will add a template definition.
 1. (Optional) Autosave on each editing action.
 To do this, replace the line `require('idris2').setup({})` shown above with
    ```lua
    local function save_hook(action)